If I were starting my business all over again the very first thing I would do is start a YouTube channel.

 Once a month, I set a time block for half an hour on my calendar.
-And this is key, we are time blocking this as a monthly recurring appointment.
+And this is key.
+We are time blocking this as a monthly recurring appointment.
 During this time block, we must turn off notifications.
-No email, no phone, no slack, no social media.
+No email, no phone, no Slack, no social media.
 We are giving this 100% of our undivided attention for 30 minutes.
 You can do that for 30 minutes, right?
-Tell me down below if you can’t even afford 30 minutes ‘cuz I know you can.

 We’re not coming up with titles yet, these are just the topics of the videos.
 What will the video be about?
 What is the overarching theme?
 And if you have a few ideas of what you would talk about in that video, you can jot them down as well.
 But in order to know what a good video topic for your ideal customer avatar is, you need to have a niche and you need to know that niche like the back of your hand.

 If you are not convinced that having a niche is the way to go, I recommend that you watch this video where I talk about why having a defined niche is so important because the riches are in the niches, that’s why.
 And as my idol Alex Heros says, “Don’t make me niche slap you.“

 You’re going to come up with some ideas that are relevant, that are interesting, that you would feel comfortable talking about without having to do a ton of research.
 The more you know your topic inside and out, the easier it’s going to be for you to film this.
 And I don’t want you to have to spend 3 hours doing research in order to record a 10-minute long video.

 During this first phase, I also like to do a little bit of research.